-Backscatter coefficient ( $\sigma^{\circ}$ or Sigma-0) from Sentinel-3A S3A\SR\2\WAT product seems to be reasonable and compares well with that from other altimeters.
-The backscatter global histogram (or the probability density function, PDF) of Sentinel-3A SRAL for the whole of Cycle 022 (except the last two days) is shown in Figure 1.
-The shape of the PDF for this cycle is similar to that of all previous cycles since Cycle 012.
-Sentinel-3 PDF compares quite well with those of other altimeters (after adjusting Jason-2/3 by about 2.5 dB; not shown).
+The Ku-band normalised backscatter coefficient ( $\sigma^{\circ}$ , Sigma-O or just backscatter) from Sentinel-3A and Sentinel-3B S3x\SR\2\WAT (x=A or B) product seems to be reasonable and compares very well with that from other altimeters.
+The backscatter histograms (or the probability density functions, PDF's) of Sentinel-3A and Sentinel-3B SRAL over the global ice-free oceans for the period from 02/12/2019 to 29/12/2019 which corresponds to Cycle 033-B of Sentinel-3B and a 10-day shifted-ahead Cycle 052-A of Sentinel-3A (will be called here as Cycle 052-A+10) are shown in Figure 1.
+The PDF's for Sentinel-3A and 3B are very similar to each other and both are not much different from those of previous cycles (of Sentinel-3B) since the implementation of Sentinel-3A Processing Baseline (PB) version 2.24 and Sentinel-3B PB version 1.13.
+Sentinel-3 backscatter PDF compares quite well with those of other Ku-band altimeters (after adjusting Jason-2/3 backscatter by about 2.5 dB; not shown).